 SECTION 2.2.
-Records pertaining to individual students or staff members shall not be released for inspection by the public or any unauthorized persons, either by the custodian of records or Superintendent or other persons responsible for the custody of confidential files.
+Records pertaining to individual students or staff members shall not be released for inspection by the public or any unauthorized persons, either by the [custodian of records or School Leader] Secretary or Executive Director or other persons responsible for the custody of confidential files.